Donor Families & Recipients

 Offering hope, strength, and connections through honoring the Gift of Sight and Healing.

-As a donor family member, you are an important part of the Lions Eye Institute for Transplant and Research family.
-Lions Eye Institute is a nonprofit organization that transforms lives by restoring sight to people with visual impairments and improving the quality-of-life for tissue recipients through the gift of eye and tissue donation.
+As a donor family member, you are an important part of the Lions World Vision Institute family.
+Lions World Vision Institute is a nonprofit organization that transforms lives by restoring sight to people with visual impairments and improving the quality-of-life for tissue recipients through the gift of eye and tissue donation.
 Your loved one’s gift of eye and tissue donation combined with your support makes our mission possible.
 It is our privilege to serve you and honor your loved one’s memory, as the bridge between tissue donation and transplantation.

-At Lions Eye Institute, our work includes cornea and tissue recovery, donor family and recipient services, cornea preparation, research, surgeon training, and innovative technologies driven by the needs of patients and their surgeons.
+At Lions World Vision Institute, our work includes cornea and tissue recovery, donor family and recipient services, cornea preparation, research, surgeon training, and innovative technologies driven by the needs of patients and their surgeons.
 We continually use our expertise and the support of our community to expand transplantation services, while honoring our tissue donors and their families.

 Your stories highlight the incredible impact of tissue donation.